salamehokoor/logsentinel/README.md

 # LogSentinel

-LogSentinel is a Python mini-SIEM that ingests Linux authentication logs or Windows Event Logs, detects suspicious activity, and exports JSON alerts plus dashboard-friendly summaries.
+LogSentinel is a Python mini-SIEM that ingests Linux authentication logs or Windows Event Logs, detects suspicious activity, and persists alerts plus dashboard-ready summaries into SQLite (served via a built-in API).
 It is intentionally modular so you can plug in new detectors or swap parsers without rewriting the pipeline.

 ## Features
 - Auth log parsing (Linux) with regex, pandas DataFrame output, and graceful handling of malformed lines.
 - Windows Event Log parsing (pywin32) to reuse the same pipeline.
 - Detectors for brute force, suspicious IP ranges, and per-minute rate limiting (now CLI-tunable thresholds).
-- JSON alert exporting with consistent schema (type, severity, source IP, counts, timeframe, username when available).
-- Dashboard prep via `dashboard_data.json` summarizing failed logins, unique attackers, alerts by type/severity, and attack patterns.
+- SQLite persistence plus a built-in HTTP server exposing `/api/dashboard` and `/api/alerts` for the dashboard.
+- Dashboard-ready summary (alerts by type/severity, failed logins, top attackers, temporal rollups).
-- File-based, dependency-light, and easy to extend with additional detectors.
+- Easy to extend with additional detectors.
+- Timestamps are normalized to the Asia/Amman timezone in outputs and dashboard.

 ## Installation
 1) Ensure Python 3.9+ is available.